 As is typical in Florida, the blue skies and sunshine beat down on the Florida flag off in the distance.

 As you travel further into the town, you find pedestrian streets with shops, restaurants, and markets to wander through.
-St. Augustine has maintained its original layout and you are immersed in a time before America was the America we know it today.
+St. Augustine has maintained its original layout and you are immersed in a time before America was the America we know it as today.

 The architecture of the city is filled with dark reds and gold hues.
 This is (what used to be) the Ponce de Leon Hotel, named for the Spanish conquistador.
 It has now been restored and operated by Flager College, a private college in St. Augustine.